Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 Note further that, by setting $N=1$, the algorithm becomes the exchange algorithm.
 The parallel computation is implemented for the $N$ auxiliary draws.

+The function `S.G.ABC.MCMC.Strauss.repeat.draws()` implement each round of draws in the